kamenskymic/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 ## So we're safe?

-This is the only way of using that function, so that means that this function is secure, right?
-Well yes so it would seem, and Tomer assures me that you can't use this code unsafely from an SQL injection perspective - and if anyone should know about making a safe function into an unsafe function, a CTF expert would.
+~~This is the only way of using that function, so that means that this function is secure, right?
+Well yes so it would seem.~~

+_**Update:** As long as we are using the query like this, with the query text included as we call the function then yes this is safe.
+However, there are situations where you can make it unsafe as you can see in the [second post in this series](/blog/2024/03/28/when-the-safe-is-worse-than-you-thought.html)._

 On the other hand, it still bothers me that the query *looks* unsafe.
 Also, because it hides why it is safe behind a specific JavaScript feature, I do worry that it is not clear *why* it is safe, and therefore it might not be clear why this sort of syntax would not be safe in other contexts.

-Nevertheless, if you are looking for a simple way of writing of writing dynamic but safe queries using Prisma, this is a great option.
+Nevertheless, if you are looking for a simple way of writing of writing dynamic but safe queries using Prisma, this is a great option (_**Update:** if you follow the guidance for using this securely in the [second post in this series](/blog/2024/03/28/when-the-safe-is-worse-than-you-thought.html)_).

-(**Update 2024-03-12:** I am currently investigating situations where `$queryRaw` is in fact not safe.
-I will update with my findings when I have them but for now you should exercise caution where a tagged template is passed to the `$queryRaw` function as a variable.)

 ## Making the recommendation